gorkemhacioglu/Stream-Viewer-Chat-Bot/README.md

 ### **!!
 WARNING !!**
 ### PLEASE DO NOT DOWNLOAD ANYTHING FROM: https://github.com/streamviewerchatbot/Stream-Viewer-Bot
-### This repository contains malicious software that has been published without our knowledge.
+### That repository contains malicious software that has been published without our knowledge.
 Please report it.

 # Stream Viewer&Chat Bot
 Our easy to use app, allows you to gain chat capable live viewers in a couple of minutes.